-Our Management Committee receives monthly reports on all Customer Communication/ Consultation activity.
+Our Management Committee receives c.
+9 monthly reports each year on all Customer Communication/Consultation activity.

 In May 2020 we adopted a Communications Strategy to detail all the methods of communication the Association uses and to encourage staff and Management Committee to use these channels effectively and consistently to help us achieve our strategic objectives, engage effectively with our tenants and other customers and more.
 It has a specific section on communication during emergency situations such as a pandemic.